culvertsoft/mgen/using_gen_code_tabs/javascript_example_1.md

 {% endhighlight %}

-Now onto how to use this library
+This is a simple example on how to use this library.

 {% highlight javascript %}